NurMarvin/pronoundb-bot/README.md

 ## How to contribute

 Got something to improve on this shitty code?
-Feel free to [open a pull request](https://github.com/NurMarvin/pronoundb-bot/pulls) and I'll gladly take a look at significantly better code.
+Feel free to [open a pull request](https://github.com/NurMarvin/pronoundb-bot/pulls) and I'll gladly take a look at your significantly better code.
 Just as shit at coding as me?
 No worries, just [open an issue instead](https://github.com/NurMarvin/pronoundb-bot/issues/new) and I'll try to code it myself, but no guarantees it won't break.

 ## Disclaimer